“The most tangible of all visible mysteries - fire.” Leigh Hunt

-Today, householders are returning to wood heat to shield their families from higher or unpredictable oil and gas prices and electrical supply failures caused by the violent storms that seem to be more frequent.
+Today, householders still return to wood heat to shield their families from unpredictable oil and gas prices and electrical supply failures caused by the violent storms that seem to be more frequent.
 In 1999 many others installed wood stoves just in case the Y2K problem had posed a real threat.
 And the collective shock induced by events of September 11, 2001 seems to have created another surge of wood stove sales.
 For supporters of wood heating, the trend back to wood heat is both encouraging and a little worrying.
 While we like to see more people rediscovering the comfort and security of wood heating, we don't want to see a repeat of the fires that destroyed so many homes.
 And there is no excuse for taking a risk this time.
 Here's why.

-Then: 1980
+Then:

-No one knew much about wood heat safety back then.
+No one knew much about wood heat safety a few decades ago.
 Safety codes were crude and based on decades-old information.
 Product safety certification and professional training did not exist at the time, so retailers, installers and even building inspectors were just floundering around doing the best they could with limited information.
 Homeowners thought that wood heat safety was just a matter of 'common sense', so they installed stoves themselves without much guidance.
-The results were bad — lots of house fires and lots of insurance claims.
+The results were bad β€” lots of house fires and lots of insurance claims.
 To this day the insurance industry has a rather negative attitude about wood heating, having been badly burned by all the losses.

-Now: 2011
+Now:

 Starting in the early 1980s when it became apparent that we had a serious safety problem with wood heating, government and industry rushed to develop safety standards for products.
 These led to much better stoves, fireplaces and furnaces that were accompanied by reliable installation instructions giving safe installation clearances.
 The wood heat industry developed professional training programs to educate their members on how to find and use the safety rules.
 Today the industry is much more sophisticated.
 Wood stoves are now certified for low emissions as well as safety.
 Installers and chimney sweeps have become professionally certified by attending courses and passing examinations.